fetzerch/sync_music/README.rst

 collection.

 In normal operation mode, *sync_music* performs its synchronization tasks depending on the input file format.
-Music files in FLAC and Ogg Vorbis format are transcoded to MP3.
+Music files in FLAC, Ogg Vorbis and M4A format are transcoded to MP3.
 MP3 audio files and other files are transferred unchanged.
 Filenames are adapted where necessary to comply with the FAT32 format.
 If preferred, *sync_music* can also forcefully